 Anchor Text Relevance Conclusion

-How much anchor text relevance weight from a link provide to the ranking of a page in search results?
+How much anchor text relevance weight from a link provided to a page’s ranking in search results?

-I’ve seen the question raised in a number of places about how much weight, either PageRank or hypertext relevance, might be passed along to a page when there are two or more links on the same page to another page.
-It’s possible that a search engine might collapse those links together and treat them as a single link, or it might derive different weights for them based upon reasonable surfer type features and then possibly discount their total value.
+I’ve seen the question raised in many places about how much weight, either PageRank or hypertext relevance, might be passed along to a page when there are two or more links on the same page to another page.
+A search engine might collapse those links together and treat them as a single link, or it might derive different weights for them based upon reasonable surfer type features and then possibly discount their total value.

 It’s also possible that the anchor text relevancy of those links could depend upon how related the text within the links might be to the page being pointed towards.

-There may be other issues involved as well in how might relevancy anchor text might pass along to another page, but the Microsoft and Google patent filings provide some interesting starting points in an exploration of that topic.
+There may be other issues involved and how might relevant anchor text might pass along to another page.
+Still, the Microsoft and Google patent filings provide some interesting starting points in exploring that topic.

 Last Updated June 9, 2019.